Why Being a Safety Manager Is Tough

 - interactions with others.

-As one safety officer put it, "Everybody seems to find something to complain about."
+As one safety manager put it, "Everybody seems to find something to complain about."

 And as many of you well know, implementing new aviation safety policies and procedures is a magic button for turning on employees' ability to find fault and resist.
 Safety cultures are strengthened or weakened based on how management approaches change management.